ZhengrongHu/Dynamic-Data/TwitterEmoji/readme.txt

+=====Intro=====
+This program is using tweepy to acess twitter api to fetch tweets that related to keywwords(selected from google trned)

+Then the program store the data as JSON files and analyze the data via matplotlib to generate charts.

+Then program counts the counts of different emoji and display the chart accordingly.

+=====How to Install and Run=====
 Step 1: Open Terminal

 Step 2: Direct to the TwitterEmoji directory

 Step 3: Install python 2.7 (skip if installed)
-	If you have python 3 installed, install homebrew to install python 2 and run 		python2 instead of python @ Step 6 Step 4: Install pip (skip if installed)
+	If you have python 3 installed, install homebrew to install python 2 and run python2 instead of python @ Step 6

+Step 4: Install pip (skip if installed)

 Step 5: sudo pip install tweepy
 	sudo pip install pandas
 	sudo pip install matplotlib
 	sudo pip install emoji

 Step 6: python twitter_emoji.py

 Step 7: Enjoy

+Contact the developers if any questions:
+-Carson Chen, Zhengrong Hu
+-j.chen9@med.miami.edu, z.hu1@umiami.edu